phanorcoll/goland-exercises/README.md

 - [**(Odd Ocurrences in Slice)**](https://github.com/phanorcoll/goland-exercises/tree/master/OddOccurrencesInArray) - Finds the unpair element in the slice

 - [**(Cyclic Rotation)**](https://github.com/phanorcoll/goland-exercises/tree/master/CyclicRotation) - Rotate an array to the right N indexes

+- [**(Simple Query)**](https://github.com/phanorcoll/goland-exercises/tree/master/SimpleQuery) - Returns the number of elements in slice A that are less then or equal to each element in B